18 Best Edge Computing Companies In 2025

 It doesn’t mean the cloud architecture will become obsolete.
 It simply means the cloud is coming to you.
 By processing the data at or near its source, users benefit from reduced latency, improved speed, and more reliable and secure services.
 Meanwhile, companies benefit from the flexibility of hybrid cloud computing.

-In recent years, several tech giants have heavily invested in new edge computing technologies and startups seeking to add value to the ecosystem.
+In recent years, several tech giants have invested heavily in new edge computing technologies and startups that aim to add value to the ecosystem.
 We have gathered some of the thriving edge computing companies that are working to bring enterprise applications closer to data sources such as local edge servers and IoT devices.

 8. ClearBlade